-“Diverted Lives”: The impact of adversity and poverty on transitions to post-secondary education
+“Diverted Lives”: The impact of adversity and poverty on transitions to post-secondary education (2019)

 In cooperation with the Washington State Office of Financial Management’s Education Research and Data Center, Washington State University’s Child and Family Research Unit has completed an analysis of community, school, and individual student characteristics that predict differences in high school graduates transition to post-secondary education.
 A webinar presented by Dr. Christopher Blodgett reviews key findings that describe the experiences of 2016 high school graduates in Washington.
 Consistent with previous reports, school poverty is a significant predictor of post-secondary transitions, but the level of adversity reported by students and resulting adjustment challenges provide comparable impact.

-No School Alone 2018: Community Characteristics, Academic Success, and Youth Well-being
+No School Alone- Community Characteristics, Academic Success, and Youth Well-being (2018)

 This report is part of a series of studies addressing the potential effects that community differences have on academic success and youth well-being.
-In this report, the original No School Alone report is updated with school performance data through the 2016-2017 school year.
-In addition to updating the initial No School Alone report, changes in the data systems maintained by Washington State’s Office of the Superintendent of Public Instruction (OSPI) permitted an examination of school performance differences for specific populations of Washington students.
+In this report, the original No School Alone report is updated with school performance data through the 2016-17 school year.
+In addition to updating the initial No School Alone report, changes in the data systems maintained by Washington State’s Office of the Superintendent of Public Instruction (OSPI) now permitted an examination of school performance differences for specific populations of Washington students.

-The study confirms the previous No School Alone finding that school poverty and levels of community ACES are predictive of academic success based on standardized test results.
+The study confirms the previous No School Alone findings that school poverty and levels of community ACEs are predictive of academic success based on standardized test results.
 In addition, school enrollment across specific student groups (ethnicity enrollment, English Language Learner enrollment, poverty levels, special education enrollment) helped explain differences in standardized academic measures in addition to the primary predictors of school poverty and community ACEs.
 These findings point to unique opportunities for local development of responses suited to the range of resources and challenges defining communities.